 Winters (2002) points out that the results of Hura et al. (1992) do point to the right direction, but emphasizes that the difference between nasals and oral stops did not reach statistical significance.
-He furthermore cites other studies (Singh & Black, 1966; Wang & Fillmore, 1961) that failed to support the weaker percetibility of the place contrasts in nasal consonants.
-Winters's (2002) own experiments-identification experiments in four listening environments (comfortable listening level, in noise (6dB S/N-ratio and -6dB S/N-ratio) and speech reception threshold (at about 40dB))-did not reveal a difference between nasals and oral stops in terms of the saliency of the place contrasts.
-The results in fact showed the evidence for higher saliency of oral stops' place contrasts in the speech reception threshold condition, but also showed the evidence for the opposite pattern in the other three conditions.
+He furthermore cites other studies (Singh & Black, 1966; Wang & Fillmore, 1961) that failed to support the weaker perceptibility of the place contrasts in nasal consonants.
+The experiments reported in Winters (2002) were identification experiments in four listening environments: comfortable listening level, in noise (6dB S/N-ratio and -6dB S/N-ratio) and speech reception threshold (at about 40dB).
+They did not reveal a difference between nasals and oral stops in terms of the saliency of the place contrasts.
+The results in fact showed evidence for higher saliency of oral stops' place contrasts in the speech reception threshold condition, but also showed the evidence for the opposite pattern in the other three conditions.
+However, these results should again be interpreted with caution, because the experiment artificially removed bursts from the stimuli, which crucially affects the perceptibility of place contrasts (Kochetov & So, 2007; Malécot, 1956; Smits et al., 1996; Stevens & Blumstein, 1978; Tekieli & Cullinan, 1979; Winitz et al., 1972).
+This concern is not a trivial one, because in English even pre-consonantal consonants are often accompanied by a burst (Henderson & Repp, 1982).

-To summarize, it is not clear from the previous experiments that nasal place contrasts are indeed less perceptible than oral consonant place contrasts, especially in coda.
-This study offers new pieces of information bearing on disagreement among the previous studies reviewed above.
+To summarize, we cannot conclude from the previous experiments that nasal place contrasts are indeed less perceptible than oral consonant place contrasts, especially in coda.
+This study thus offers new pieces of information bearing on this issue of the lower perceptibility of place contrasts in nasal consonants than in oral stops.
 To summarize the research questions, they are (i) do we find a perceptibility difference in place contrasts between nasals and oral stops at all? and (ii) if so, in what environments, and under what conditions?
 To address these questions, this paper reports two similarity judgment experiments and two identification experiments in noise.
 The first two similarity judgment experiments test the perceptibility of place contrasts in clear listening environments; Experiment I uses tokens with released stops, and Experiment II uses tokens with significantly weakened releases.
 The next two experiments are identification experiments in a noisy condition; Experiment III tests the perceptibility of place contrasts in word-final position, and Experiment IV tests it in pre-consonantal position.
-All experiments support the hypothesis that the place contrasts are less perceptible in nasals than in oral stops.
-Although the general debate about the perceptibility of place contrasts in pre-contrasts and easily and oral stops needs to be further studied, our results offer a substantial piece of information bearing on this debate.
+All of the experiments support the hypothesis that the place contrasts are less perceptible in nasals than in oral stops.
+Although the current set of experiments may not completely settle the general debate about the perceptibility of place contrasts in nasals and oral stops, the results offer a substantial piece of information bearing on this debate.

-2 Experiment I: Similarity judgment experiment
+2 Experiment I: Similarity judgment experiment 1